-Due to children’s need to access healthy foods and opportunities to be physically active in order to grow, learn, and thrive is committed to providing school environments that promote and protect children's health, well-being, and ability to learn by supporting healthy eating and physical activity.
+Due to children’s need to access healthy foods and opportunities to be physically active in order to grow, learn, and thrive, LALPA is committed to providing school environments that promote and protect children's health, well-being, and ability to learn by supporting healthy eating and physical activity.

 Celebrations

 Birthday Celebrations: It is requested that parents coordinate with the teacher for any birthday celebration.
 Celebrations are allowed the last 15 minutes of the school day; Parents may bring healthy, prepackaged, snacks.
 The teacher will notify the office the date and time of celebration.

+Alternative to food sharing for birthdays:

+Have lunch with your child

+Read a book to the class

+Create a craft activity with students in your child’s classroom.

+Conduct a fun activity with child’s class during recess.

+Purchase a book for the library and dedicate it in your child’s name

+Share “goodie bags” with school supplies with your child’s class.

 Other Celebrations: Teachers are allotted two classroom celebrations per school year.
 Teachers will inform parents in advance if the class is planning a holiday celebration.
-If the parent does not wish for his/her child to participate in the celebration, the teacher will provide an alternate setting for the student. participation in the celebration will not affect the academic grade.
+If the parent does not wish for his/her child to participate in the celebration, the teacher will provide an alternate setting for the student.
+A student’s lack of participation in the celebration will not affect the academic grade.

 Wellness Policy